veviego/Twitter/README.md

 * [x] Favorite count and retweet count are displayed next to buttons and change colors appropriately depending on state
 * [x] Profile pages contain the user's profile banner as well as profile image
 * [x] Created a TabLayout within the profile activity to view a user's tweets, followers, and friends
+* [x] Users can delete their own tweets via the home timeline by longpressing them
+* [x] Users can search for other users

 ## Video Walkthrough